michael2012z/BitBible/markdown/JPS/files/Judg.md

 23. And HaShem said unto him: 'Peace be unto thee; fear not; thou shalt not die.'

-24. Then Gideon built an altar there unto HaShem, and called it 'Adonai-shalom';That is, The LORD is peace. unto this day it is yet in Ophrah of the Abiezrites.
+24. Then Gideon built an altar there unto HaShem, and called it 'Adonai-shalom';

 25. And it came to pass the same night, that HaShem said unto him: 'Take thy father's bullock, and the second bullock of seven years old, and throw down the altar of Baal that thy father hath, and cut down the Asherah that is by it;